yashjakhotiya/BERT-Siamese-Networks-For-Similar-Intent-Question-Identification/2021-10-03-quora-question-pairs.md

-We also hope to gain insight by clustering similar questions and analyze the reason for their similarity, which may help in downstream tasks such as automatic question tagging, and personalized recommendation of questions basedon the field of interest.
+We also hope to gain insight by clustering similar questions and analyze the reason for their similarity, which may help in downstream tasks such as automatic question tagging, and personalized recommendation of questions based on the field of interest.
 This will be the unsupervised portion of our project.

 # Proposed Timeline and Responsibilities :